 Consider these search tips:

-- Highly considered a recommended realtor or broker with a specialty in the area's high-end market.
+- Highly recommended realtor or broker specializing in the area's high-end market.

-- Find an agent with experience in the local market that can advise you on all amenities near and far, including schools, neighborhoods, and daily conveniences.
+- Find an agent with experience in the local market who can advise you on all amenities nearby, including schools, neighborhoods, and daily conveniences.

-- Zero in on your top picks by touring the properties in person (Many homeowners with high-end properties are more private on the photos they share with the public)
+- Zero in on your top picks by touring the properties in person.
+(Many homeowners with high-end properties are more private in the photos they share with the public.)

 Step 2: Evaluate Your Top Picks